-Our operating cash flows are primarily comprised of service fees we receive from operating activities and payouts out of our restricted cash related to our investor assurance programs.
+Our operating cash flows are primarily comprised of service fees we receive from operating activities and payouts out of our restricted cash related to our investor insurance programs.
 The restricted cash primarily represents the amount of cash we set aside in designated bank accounts for the investor assurance program managed by us to repay the liability from the investor assurance program and other guarantee liabilities.
 When payouts are made under the investor assurance program upon default, such payouts will reduce the balance of our restricted cash.
 Upon collection of service fees by Shanghai Caiyin, we deposit such service fees directly into the designated restricted cash accounts.
 We monitor the balance of our restricted cash on a regular basis to ensure it can sufficiently cover the expected payouts, and when a shortfall is anticipated, we will transfer additional cash to the designated restricted cash accounts.
-In 2017 and 2018, net payouts related to our investor assurance program were RMB3.2 billion and RMB3.5 billion (US\$0.5 billion), which exceeded our net revenue of RMB2.3 billion and RMB2.9 billion (US\$0.4 billion) in the same periods, respectively.
-In 2017 and 2018, service fees collected from borrowers that were directly deposited into designated bank accounts for investor assurance program were RMB2.9 billion (US\$0.3 billion), respectively, which in aggregate, was less than the net payouts related to our investor assurance program.
+In 2017 and 2018, net payouts related to our investor assurance program were RMB3.2 billion and RMB2.5 billion (US\$0.5 billion), which exceeded our net revenue of RMB2.3 billion and RMB2.9 billion (US\$0.4 billion) in the same periods, respectively.
+In 2017 and 2018, service fees collected from borrowers that were directly deposited into designated bank accounts for investor assurance program were RMB2.9 billion and RMB2.3 billion (US\$0.3 billion), respectively, which in aggregate, was less than the net payouts related to our investor assurance program.
 We transferred additional cash of RMB1,079.9 million (US\$157.1 million) into the designated restricted cash accounts for the purpose of the investor assurance program in 2018.
-We expect to transfer additional cash to such accounts to repay our investors covered by our investor assurance program in the future.
-Based on our reasonable estimates taking into account historical accumulated net loss rate of our loans, net payouts to be made related to our investor assurance program were expected to be RMB1,551.1 million (US\$225.6 million) as of December 31, 2018, and the maximum amount of discretionary payments that we expect to make to repay investors covered by the investor assurance program managed us approximated to RMB1.3 billion (US\$0.2 billion) as of December 31, 2018, which is the differences between the sum of the liabilities from the investor assurance program and other guarantee liabilities, and the sum of the asset from the investor assurance program and contract assets as of December 31, 2018.

 As of December 31, 2018, we had cash, cash equivalents and restricted cash of RMB82.9 million (US\$12.1 million), which decreased from RMB761.3 million as of December 31, 2017 primarily as a result of the significant payouts in 2018 related to the investor assurance program managed by us.
 As of December 31, 2018, we had liabilities from the investor assurance program of RMB1,547.1 million (US\$225.0 million), which, represented 63.2% of our total liabilities as of December 31, 2018.
 We expect these liabilities to be settled, approximately ratably, over the coming months through the first quarter of 2020.
 We have been operating our business with negative working capital since 2015.
 As of December 31, 2018, our shareholder's deficit was negative RMB1,652.0 million (US\$240.3 million).
-The aggregated amount of cash and cash equivalents, restricted cash, contract assets, accounts receivable, and assets from the investor assurance program was less than the aggregated amount of liabilities from the investor assurance program of RMB906.8 million (US\$131.9 million) as of December 31, 2018, a significant portion of which is expected to be settled in the next few months.
-See "-Selected Balance Sheet Items."
-As such, we are experiencing liquidity pressure.
+The aggregated amount of cash and cash equivalents, restricted cash, contract assets, accounts receivable, and assets from the investor assurance program was less than the aggregated amount of liabilities from the investor assurance program and other guarantee liabilities by RMB922.7 million (US\$134.2 million) as of December 31, 2018.
 See "Risk Factors-We incurred net losses in the past and may incur net losses in the future.
 Furthermore, we are experiencing liquidity pressure and may continue to operate our business under such pressure."